ruddyscent/udacity-workspace/nd089/readme.md

-# Workspace for AI Programming with Python Nanodegree
+AI Programming with Python Nanodegree